Coronavirus (COVID-19) Stimulus Checks for Individuals

 Eviction and Foreclosure Moratorium

-An eviction and foreclosure moratorium that went into effect on March 18, 2020, has been extended through June 30, 2020.
+An eviction and foreclosure moratorium that went into effect on March 18, 2020, has been extended again.
+It now continues until August 31, 2020.
 During that time, homeowners:

 Federally-backed home loans can get six months of mortgage help.
 Federal Housing Administration (FHA) reverse mortgages are eligible too.